 Each summer, the Summer Food Service Program (SFSP) and the Seamless Summer Option (SSO) provide meals for thousands of low-income children in Connecticut when school is out and children no longer have access to the National School Lunch Program (NSLP).
 However, these programs do not reach all low-income children who face food insecurity during the summer months.

 In 2010, the U.S. Department of Agriculture (USDA) Food and Nutrition Service (FNS) began the Summer Electronic Benefits Transfer for Children Demonstration Project (Summer Meals on the Move) to address the problem of food insecurity during the summer months.
-Connecticut was one of the states selected by the USDA to operate Summer Meals on the Move.
+Connecticut was one of the states selected by the USDA to operate Summer Meals on the Move, and participated through summer 2018.

 Nondiscrimination Statements (USDA and CSDE)